Q1 2022 Investment: Deep Isolation

 Nucleation Capital has closed on an equity investment in CORE POWER

-[The following is text approved by CORE Power for public release.]
+[The following is text approved by CORE Power for public release.
+Release was approved a few weeks later.]

 CORE POWER is a UK-based development company, specializing in advanced scalable nuclear power technology for ocean transport and heavy industry.
 In partnership with leading international corporations, CORE POWER aims to deliver durable zero-emission energy for floating industrial production and deep-sea shipping.